 - A list of persons under the age of 18 years and their birth dates.

 In Maltese ports, the terms of the agreement (including records of engagement and discharge of seafarers) preferably are to be endorsed by a Maltese shipping officer and, in foreign ports, by a Maltese Consular Officer.
 An agreement can be made for a single voyage or, if the voyage is less than one year, it may be extended over two or more voyages.

 The content on this website is for information purposes only and should not be taken as tax, legal or any other professional advice.

-Contact us for more information as well as for a quote.
+Contact our CBDO on LinkedIn Deborah Vella or email us on email@example.com for more information as well as for a quote.
 We will happily guide you through the ship registration, and company formation process and also advise you on the solutions that would best suite your needs!